 Finite Element Analysis (FEA) is the simulation of physical phenomena using a numerical technique called the Finite Element Method (FEM).
 Over the past few decades, numerical techniques have been developed to address Partial Differential Equations (PDE).
 A PDE is a mathematical equation that involves multiple independent variables, an unknown function that is dependent on those variables, and partial derivatives of the unknown function with respect to the independent variables.
 PDEs are commonly used to define multidimensional systems in physics and engineering.
 These differential equations are complex equations that need to be solved in order to compute relevant quantities of a structure, like stresses, strains and more, in order to estimate the structural behavior under given circumstances.

 Today, one of the most prominent methods to solve partial differential equations is through Finite Element Analysis (FEA).
 It gives an approximate solution to the problem using a numerical approach that gets the real result of these partial differential equations.
-Finite Element Analysis is widely used in many engineering disciplines for solving structural mechanics, vibration, heat transfer, and other real life problems.
+Finite Element Analysis is widely used in many engineering disciplines for solving complex structural engineering problems, vibration, heat transfer, and other real life problems.

 Finite Element Analysis (FEA) is used to predict the behavior of mechanical and thermal systems under their operating conditions, to reduce the design cycle time, and to improve overall system performance.